 At night, mechanical louvers at ground level take in cool air from outside and expel hot air through louvers near the roof.
 This is a natural way to ventilate and cool the building.

 This Indirect-Direct Evaporative Cooling System (IDEC) is located in our locker rooms, fitness center, offices and both studios.
 The air brought in is 100% outside air which is brought inside, chilled and re-circulated.

 A south-facing lobby and no west facing windows prevent excess heat in the building.
 Overhangs shade windows from high summer sun, but not the lower winter sun.
 South-facing windows save up to 60% of energy costs.
 Low-e glazing on all windows keeps a constant temperature inside the building by blocking heat, but allowing light to enter.

-Occupancy sensors inside locker rooms, bathrooms, offices and storage turn on and stay on when movement is detected.
+Occupancy sensors inside locker rooms, bathrooms, offices and storage spaces turn on and stay on when movement is detected.
 Only after the room has been vacated for a preset amount of time will the lights turn off.
-These sensors will allow for energy to only be used when needed.
+These sensors allow for energy to only be used when needed.

 In addition, fluorescent light bulbs are used throughout the building.
 Each light bulb uses about 75% less energy and lasts up to 10,000 hours longer than regular incandescent light bulbs.
 This type of lighting saves on both money and energy.

 In the summer of 2007, the Recreation Center finished building Phase I of its solar array.
 This installment added 48 kilowatts of solar panels on the roof of the Everest Gym.
 Rebates from the California Public Utilities helped offset about a third of the cost of the project.
 There is room for a Phase II installment of approximately 70 kilowatts more once monies have been identified.